2012 Cadillac Escalade

 The Escalade comes standard with a 10-speaker (eight-speaker on EXT) stereo that features a six-disc changer that plays CDs and audio DVDs.
 Bose designed the speaker system, outfitting the vehicle with 5.1 Surround Sound, an eight-channel amplifier and a subwoofer.
 XM satellite radio comes standard.

 A rear-seat entertainment system is available, utilizing a flip-down eight-inch screen that folds down from overhead.
 The DVD driver itself is mounted in front, but does not play the movie in the front seats.
 Rear-seat passengers can listen to the audio portion of their DVDs via all 10 speakers in the vehicle, the rear speakers only, or infrared wireless headsets.
 Order DVD entertainment in the ESV and you get a second eight-inch screen for the third seat, as well as an additional set of headphones.
 On Platinum models each front-seat headrest houses a DVD screen and each can be controlled independently.

-The front bucket seats are quite nice: Comfortable, supportive, with many power adjustments, heated, and with memory for the driver's side.
+The front bucket seats are quite nice: Comfortable, supportive, with many power adjustments, heated and cooled, and with memory for the driver's side.
 These are generously sized seats for a generously sized truck so narrow-framed drivers may find them a bit wide; the Escalade has a very wide cabin.